dhimantj/ML-Projects/README.md

 Current and most active Projects!

-1_LINEAR REGRESSION PROJECTS (Recent and still on going) - Most up to date!
+CLASSIFICATION PROJECT (Recent and still on going)

-2_CLASSIFICATION PROJECT (Recent and still on going)
+LINEAR REGRESSION PROJECTS (Recent and still on going) - Most up to date!

 The Below Projects are in draft version and still need polishing!
-After completion it will move up to the CURRENT Projects and it will also be labelled!
+After completion it will move up to the CURRENT Projects!

-Logic Regression Project
+2. Logic Regression Project

-K Nearest Neighbors
+3. K Nearest Neighbors

-Decision Trees & Ransom Forest
+4. Decision Trees & Ransom Forest

-Support Vectors Machines
+5. Support Vectors Machines

-K Means Clustering
+6. K Means Clustering

-Recommender Systems
+7. Recommender Systems

 Still in early Phase!
-TensorFlow and Keras
+8. TensorFlow and Keras

 -- Project Status: [Active]